Carrie (1976 film): Plot

-Shy 16-year-old Carrie White, who lives with her fanatically religious and unstable mother Margaret, is unpopular at school and often bullied by her peers.
-When Carrie experiences her first period in the school shower, she panics, having never been told about menstruation.
-Carrie's classmates throw tampons and sanitary pads at her while chanting "Plug it up!" until the gym teacher, Miss Collins, intervenes.
-Following conversations with Miss Collins and the principal, Carrie is dismissed from school for the day.
-After arriving home, Margaret tells Carrie that her menstruation was caused by sin, and she locks Carrie in an altar-like "prayer closet" to pray for forgiveness.
-At school, Collins reprimands Carrie's tormentors, punishing them with a week-long detention during gym class.
-She threatens that those who skip the punitive measure will be suspended for three days and barred from the upcoming prom.
-However, Carrie's longtime bully, Christine "Chris" Hargensen, walks out and gets excluded from the prom.
+Sixteen-year-old Carrie White is a shy high school student who is frequently bullied by her peers.
+When Carrie experiences her first period while showering after gym class, she panics, having never been taught about menstruation.
+Her female classmates laugh and throw tampons and sanitary pads at her until the gym teacher, Miss Collins, intervenes.
+Her abusive and religiously fanatical mother, Margaret, tells Carrie that her period was caused by sin and locks Carrie in a "prayer closet" to pray to God for forgiveness.
+At school, Miss Collins reprimands Carrie's tormentors by punishing them with exercise detention, threatening to suspend them and revoke their prom tickets if they refuse.
+Carrie's longtime bully, Chris Hargensen, eventually refuses and gets banned from the prom.

-Plotting vengeance against Carrie, Chris and her boyfriend Billy Nolan break into a farm and kill pigs to drain their blood into a bucket, which they place above the school's stage in the gymnasium.
-Norma, Chris' best friend and a prominent figure in the school's student council regime, plans to rig the Prom Queen election in Carrie's favor to get her on the stage.
-Meanwhile, Sue Snell, a deeply remorseful classmate, asks her handsome and popular boyfriend, Tommy Ross, to invite Carrie to the prom.
-Carrie believes the proposition is a prank, but he insists that it is genuine and she reluctantly accepts after Miss Collins consoles her.
-At home, she begins to discover that she has telekinesis as she shakes off her shyness.
-Despite Margaret's protests, Carrie puts on a flattering dress and hairstyle for the prom.
-Margaret sees Carrie's telekinetic powers and denounces her as a witch before Carrie leaves with Tommy.
+Plotting vengeance against Carrie, Chris and her delinquent boyfriend Billy Nolan break into a farm and slaughter pigs to drain their blood into a bucket, which they place above the school's stage in the gym.
+Carrie realizes she can control objects with her mind when she is upset.
+She learns her abilities are the result of telekinesis and begins researching books on the subject.
+Sue Snell, a classmate who feels remorseful for her part in bullying Carrie, asks her popular athlete boyfriend, Tommy Ross, to invite Carrie to prom.
+Carrie believes the proposition is a prank, but he insists it is genuine, and she eventually accepts.
+When Carrie informs her mother she plans to attend the prom, she angrily forbids her.
+Despite her protests, Carrie rebels as Margaret witnesses evidence of her daughter's telekinetic powers, denouncing Carrie as a witch corrupted by sin.